-Infinitum has 12 months from signing the definitive agreement to complete a listing, with a \$100,000 penalty if the deadline is exceeded.
-If Infinitum fails to complete its listing after 18 months, Infinitum will return the Adelita Project to the Company in good standing.
+Infinitum had 12 months from signing the definitive agreement to complete a listing, with a \$100,000 penalty if the deadline was exceeded.
+Subsequent to January 31, 2022, Infinitum exceeded the 12 month deadline to complete a listing, and the Company received \$100,000 accordingly.